 Other symptoms of individuals with narcissistic personality disorder that have trouble handling anything they perceive as criticism:

-There is not a perfect way to approach a loved one that you assume or know has narcissistic personality disorder.
+There is no perfect way to approach a loved one that you assume or know has narcissistic personality disorder.
 People with narcissistic personality disorder may not believe anything is wrong with them, so they may resist treatment or not listen to the concerns of their family and friends.
 Providing support and being aware of what they’re learning in treatment can be helpful.

 Narcissistic personality disorder can be a challenge to treat not only because individuals with narcissistic personality disorder may not feel that therapy is not worth their time and attention.
 These individuals have a great deal of grandiosity and defensiveness, which makes it difficult for them to acknowledge problems and vulnerabilities.
 Therapy can be short-term to manage times of stress or crisis or can be provided on an ongoing basis.
 Often, including family members or significant others in therapy can be helpful.
 When considering treatment, it is important to consider co-occurring conditions that may exist, like anxiety or depression.
 Treatment can improve an individual’s life, making it more enjoyable and rewarding.